Football: Brilliant Neymar dazzles again in PSG romp

 Saint-Etienne visit the French capital next weekend and will be dreading the prospect after this latest exhibition from PSG's new superstar.

-Neymar had a part in all of his side's goals in last week's 3-0 win at Guingamp, scoring one in his first game in French football since his stunning transfer, and he was again involved in everything here.
+Neymar had a part in all of his side's goals in last week's 3-0 win at Guingamp, scoring one in his first game in French football since his stunning world-record transfer, and he was again at the centre of everything here.

 Gradel, making his first appearance for Toulouse after joining from Bournemouth, volleyed the away side in front in the 18th minute but Neymar had already seen a shot strike the top of the bar before that.